EDUCBA Logo

 Excessive advertising can contribute to a culture of overconsumption and greediness, encouraging people to buy more than they need.

-Example: Aggressive advertising by fast fashion brands often promotes the latest trends, contributing to a throwaway culture where consumers quickly discard clothing in favor of the next fashionable item.
+Example: Aggressive advertising by fast-fashion brands often promotes the latest trends, contributing to a throwaway culture in which consumers quickly discard clothing in favor of the next fashionable item.

 7. Increase in Intrusiveness and Privacy Concerns